14 min read

 Feel free to add a unique name to your Stream or just use the randomly generated one.

-Next, scroll down to the "Stream Start" option, and make sure to select "Latest Block" (this is used for real-time data).
-Alternatively, if you want to start from a specific block height, you can select "Block #" and enter the block height you want to start from.
+Next, scroll down to the "Stream Start" option, and make sure to select "Latest Block" (this is used for streaming current blocks going forward).
+Alternatively, if you want to start from a specific block height, you can select "Block #" and enter the block height you want to start from (this option is available on paid plans for Solana Streams).
 If you are building a Stream that has a fixed end block, you can also enter a "Stream End" (we will leave that blank since we just want to continuously stream new tokens as they are created).

 Next, select "Modify the payload before streaming".
 This is a really important step as you are only billed on the amount of data you send to your destination.
 Our filter will allow us to: